The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 The Difference Between Manual and Digital Readings for Pulse Rate

 Manual blood pressure measurements using stethoscopes don’t typically record pulse rates numerically unless counted separately by healthcare professionals.
-They listen for Korotkoff sounds to determine systolic/diastolic pressures but rely on manual palpation for pulse counting.
+They listen for Korotkoff sounds to determine systolic/diastolic pressures but rely on manual palpation or another device for pulse counting.

 Digital monitors automate this process by detecting arterial vibrations electronically.
 This allows simultaneous recording of all three values—systolic, diastolic, and pulse—making home monitoring more comprehensive and user-friendly.

-However, some digital devices may occasionally misread irregular rhythms or produce inaccurate pulse counts due to movement artifacts or poor cuff placement.
+However, some digital devices may occasionally misread irregular rhythms or produce inaccurate pulse counts due to movement artifacts, talking during measurement, poor cuff placement, or an incorrect cuff size.
 Confirming unusual results with professional equipment is advisable when necessary.

 The Importance of Regular Monitoring Including the 3rd Number On A Blood Pressure Reading